 There’s a small Chinese restaurant on Roosevelt Way in the University District that’s packed every night of the week.
-But when you step inside, everyone is relatively silent.
+But when you step inside, all of the guests are relatively silent.
 It’s not because everybody at Little Duck is a spy or just got broken up with.
 They’re quiet because the food is so good that people forget to talk to each other while they’re eating it.

 The dining room looks like a classroom in the ’50s, if classrooms in the ’50s also had baby blue Smeg refrigerators and an abundance of fried rice.
 There are old-school desk chairs and a chalkboard that lists house specials, like braised ribs and hot and spicy chicken.
-Steaming plates never stop parading out of kitchen, so the wisest way to order if it’s your first time here might be to sit back and see what looks good rather than picking and choosing from the menu.
+Steaming plates never stop parading out of the kitchen, so the wisest way to order if it’s your first time here might be to sit back for a moment and see what looks good, rather than picking and choosing from the menu.

 But if you do consult the menu, you’ll find that it has a ton of Northeastern Chinese dishes listed in both Mandarin and English, divided into appetizer, meat, vegetable, and rice/noodle/pastry sections.
-From the pickled cabbage dumplings tasty enough that they don’t need (or come with) a dip, to the double-cooked pork slices coated in a sticky sweet and sour sauce, everything comes out piping hot and insanely flavorful.
+From the pickled cabbage dumplings tasty enough that they don’t need a dip, to the double-cooked pork slices coated in a sticky sweet and sour sauce, everything comes out piping hot and intensely flavorful.
 Especially the vegetables.
-The string beans here are crisp, garlicky, and even better than some of the meat dishes.
-The corn in a buttery sauce with pine nuts is more comforting than any soup we’ve ever had.
-And, while Little Duck does serve dessert, the only sweet thing you need is the brown sugar caramelized sweet potatoes, which should really be packaged as candy and sold to the masses.
+The string beans here are crisp, garlicky, and even tastier than some of the meat dishes.
+The corn in a buttery sauce with pine nuts has all of the comfort of creamy soup.
+And, while Little Duck does serve dessert, the only sweet thing you need is the brown sugar caramelized sweet potatoes, which could really be mistaken as candy.

 These dumplings often sell out, which tells you just about everything you need to know about them.
-The filling is so juicy that you won’t need to dip them into any sauce.
-Convenient, because you won’t receive any.
+The filling is so juicy and tart that you won’t need to dip them into any sauce.

 This is a nice combination of corn, peas, carrots, and raw pine nuts in a buttery broth.
 It’s wholesome and light at the same time.